-- Marriage Licenses issued by appointment only to those couples whose wedding date is to occur before the expiration of the Judicial Emergency Order.
+Marriage Licenses issued by appointment only.
 The application can be found on our website and must be completed online prior to the appointment time.

-Vital Records: Requests should be emailed to one of the addresses on the left, along with a copy of your picture id, and your mailing address, following the directions below:
+Vital Records: Requests should be emailed to email@example.com, along with a copy of your picture id, and your mailing address, following the directions below:

 Birth Certificates: provide full name at birth, date of birth, father’s full name, mother’s full maiden name, your relationship to the person, the number of copies requested and your phone number.
 Copies are $25.00 for the first copy and $5.00 for each additional copy.